model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 ### 2. Generating Verification Harnesses
 Sometimes, we need to verify a method for multiple types, which often requires writing numerous harnesses.
 However, these harnesses usually share the same logic, which makes it inefficient and error-prone to copy and paste similar code repeatedly.
 This is where [**macros**](https://doc.rust-lang.org/book/ch19-06-macros.html) come in handy.
 As an improvement, we can define a single reusable template that dynamically generates harnesses for different types using macro, which reduces redundancy and improves maintainability.

-In this step, we created macros to generate verification harnesses for each method and type.
-For example, to generate harnesses for `unchecked_add`:
+In this next code block, we create a macros to generate verification harnesses for each method and type. it showcases the use of macros to generate reusable verification harnesses for different numeric types and methods, ensuring correctness without duplicating code.

 ```rust
 #[cfg(kani)]
 mod verify {